ravi1806/js30/README.md

 * document.querySelectorAll doesn't returns an array but a nodeList.
 * Nodelst vs Array -> Nodelist doesn't have methods that are defined on an array.(click on prototype and see the object)
+* this.dataset in the function is the object which will return all the data attributes we put on the element.

 ```js

 const inputs = document.querySelectorAll(`.controls input`); //gets a nodelist NOT an array inside inputs